 The Windows client opens with a surprisingly cluttered dashboard.
 The Servers tab, for instance, has connection status information, buttons to view the log, enable or disable the kill switch or ibVPN's DNS, even pointless company-related information (links to the News page and social media), but doesn't initially list any servers.
 The client displays these in a separate panel with three tabs: one for servers, one for protocols, and another for a Connection wizard.

 Even the server list is more complex than usual.
-This has server categories at the top (Fastest, P2P, Gaming, Tor over VPN, Double VPN), then lists countries, but not in alphabetical order (Italy, Canada, Germany, Spain and so on.)
+This has server categories at the top (Fastest, P2P, Gaming, Tor over VPN, Double VPN), then lists countries, but not in alphabetical order (Italy, Canada, Spain, Australia, Germany.)
 There is genuine power here - so for example you can view the servers within a country and see their current load, then mark commonly used servers as Favorites - but it takes some time and effort to find your way around.

 Opening the Settings screen revealed some neat touches you don't often see elsewhere.

-A Rotating Favorites scheme can change your location from one favorite to the next every few minutes.
+A Rotating Favorites scheme changes your location from one favorite to the next every few minutes.

 There are two layers of DNS protection, and an option to disable IPv6 traffic.